devtools::install_github("camaradesuk/ASySD")library(ASySD)

 potential_duplicates <- results$manual_dedup

 After reviewing the pairs, create a dataframe contianing only the true duplicate pairs.
 Here, all the suggested duplicates look like REAL duplicates.
-If you exported to a file, you could remove the rows which are not duplicates and re-upload the rows with true duplicates.
+Alternatively, you could go through them one-by-one using the manual_dedup_shiny() function.

 true_duplicates <- potential_duplicates